pmaner/PosProto/README.md

 # PosProto

 Just tested on android and iOS phone simulators
-No provisioning profile so you can’t install it on you actual phones unless you add one
+No provisioning profile so you can’t install it on you actual phones unless you add one.
+This was created on Visual Studio for Mac, I am not sure how well it will go if you just load into the PC.

 The interface is very basic, you can set if the minimums are configured for
 - nothing (“No Mins”)